a4004/n2d/README.md

 <h4> N2D is essentially a wrapper for esptool.py and runs natively on Windows 10.
 All you have to do is run the software and let the magic happen before your eyes.</h4>

-> Important! - The driver wizard has been removed as it causes confusion as there are too many UART chips to support.
+> Important! - The driver wizard has been removed becuase it causes confusion as there are too many UART chips to support.
 If you need help, open an issue.

 <h6> Check it out: </h6>